rand3289/3dg/readme.md

 # 3dg
-3dg is a tiny 3D graph visualization program using anaglyph (red/blue) glasses written using Simple Directmedia Layer library.
+3dg is a tiny 3D graph visualization program to be used with anaglyph (red/blue) glasses written using Simple Directmedia Layer library.

-It can be used to visualize dot files https://en.wikipedia.org/wiki/DOT_(graph_description_language)
+Current version displays a random graph.

-Current version does not load *.dot files yet.
+It can be used to visualize graphs stored in a dot file format https://en.wikipedia.org/wiki/DOT_(graph_description_language) It supports graph node labels.
+You can rotate the graph around 2 axis by pressing arrow keys.
+Escape or q-quits.